lingjunzhao/lingjunzhao.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th-year Ph.D. student at the Computer Science Department of University of Maryland, College Park, where I am advised by Prof. Hal Daumé III.
+I am a 5th-year Ph.D. student at the Computer Science Department of University of Maryland, College Park, where I am advised by Prof. Hal Daumé III.
 I graduated from Columbia University with M.S. in Computer Science, and Sun Yat-Sen University with B.S. in Computational Mathematics.

-I am broadly interested in studying problems related to **trustworthiness** in **multimodal** setting, aiming to enhance **human-AI collaboration**.
+I am broadly interested in studying problems related to **trustworthiness** in **multimodal** setting, aiming to enhance **human-centered AI**.
 My research focuses on equipping visual-language models with self-reasoning and self-improvement capabilities to better serve human needs.
-This includes (i) detecting and correcting hallucinations, (ii) generating faithful explanations, (iii) fostering pragmatic understanding by simulating human behavior and (iv) temporal understanding.
+This includes (i) correcting hallucinations and communicating uncertainties, (ii) fostering pragmatic understanding by simulating human behavior, and (iii) generating faithful explanations.

-I am seeking a research internship opportunity in 2025.
-Please feel free to reach out if you believe our interests align!

 # News

+* [Feb 2025]  New paper on *Can Hallucination Correction Improve Video-Language Alignment?* ([link](https://arxiv.org/abs/2502.15079))
 * [Nov 2024]  I'm going to EMNLP 2024 in person, to give an oral presentation for [this paper](https://arxiv.org/abs/2402.16973).
 Let's chat!
 * [Feb 2024]  New paper on *Successfully Guiding Humans with Imperfect Instructions by Highlighting Potential Errors and Suggesting Alternatives*, accepted by EMNLP 2024 main conference (Oral).
 [Project Website](https://lingjunzhao.github.io/HEAR.html)
 * [Oct 2023]  New paper on *Hallucination Detection for Grounded Instruction Generation*, accepted by Findings of EMNLP 2023.
 [Project Website](https://lingjunzhao.github.io/hallucination_detection.html)